demiaochen/Cat-Breed-Classification/submissions/Report/hw2.md

 ### 1 Choice of architecture

-We noticed that we will be working on an image classification task, and for such a purpose Convolutional Networks would be the best choice as we expect it to learn useful features from the images of cats.

 #### 1.1 First approach - Simple Convolutional Network

-We first took our basic ConvNet we used for the KMNIST classification task in assignment 1 and made no changes to other hyper parameters .
-This composed of 2 convolution layers followed by 2 fully-connected layers with 150 nodes in each layer followed by an output layer of size 8 (8 breeds of cat).
+We first took our basic ConvNet we used for the KMNIST classification task in assignment 1 and made no changes to other hyper parameters.
+This composed of 3 convolution layers followed by 3 fully-connected layers with 150 nodes in each layer followed by an output layer of size 8 (8 breeds of cat).

-We noticed that after 100 epochs training accuracy using this very basic model would reach close to 100%, however validation set accuracy would get stuck at below 50% and not improve with any more epoch.
-This would be used as a baseline to compare our subsequent models against.
+We noticed that after 50 epochs, training accuracy using this very basic model would reach close to 100% however validation set accuracy would get stuck at below 50% and not improve with more epochs.
+We decided this would be used as a baseline to compare our subsequent models against.

 #### 1.2 Final approach - Modified version of VGG (VGG-13)